hifirworks/hifir/README.md

 }
 ```

-If you plan to use HIFIR in solving singular and ill-conditioned systems, then
-please cite the following papers.
+If you plan to use HIFIR in solving singular and ill-conditioned systems, please cite the following papers.

 ```bibtex
 @article{jiao2020approximate,